bellabf/lacss/README.md

 ## Why LACSS?

-  * multi-modality: works on both 2D (multichannel) images and 3D image stacks.
+  * Multi-modality: works on both 2D (multichannel) images and 3D image stacks.

   * Speed: Inference time of the base model (150M parameters) is < 200 ms on GPU for an 1024x1024x3 image.
 We achieve this by desigining an end-to-end algorithm and aggressively eliminate CPU-dependent post-processings.

-  * Point-supervised traing: Lacss is a multi-task model with a separate "localization" head (beside the segmentation head) predicting cell locations.
-This also means that you can train/fine-tune cell-segmentation models using only point labels.
-See [refernces](#references) for details.
+  * Point-supervised training: Lacss is a multi-task model with a separate "localization" head (besides the segmentation head) predicting cell locations.
+This also means that you can train/fine-tune cell-segmentation using only point labels.
+See [references](#references) for details.

 ## Give It A Try: